wp-plugins/wp-geo-based-content/readme.txt

 WP Geo Based Content plugin was designed to give you the ability to display different texts, banners, hyperlinks etc. to different audiences.

-For example, you can display a benner in Englsh to North American / British audience and a banner in Arabic to Arab countries audience.
+For example, you can display a banner in English to North American / British audience and a banner in Arabic to Arab countries audience.
 You can even display the same hyper link to all audiences but the underlying url can be different based on the user geo-location.

 The possibilties here are numerous!